About the course

 Ongoing support will be provided by your supervisor(s) during your studies and feedback will be received from peers and faculty members at the first-year DPhil seminars.
 Written feedback will be provided as part of the Transfer and Confirmation of Status procedures and after the final viva voce.

-This course is in its first year and there are no alumni as yet.
+This course is in its second year and there are no alumni as yet.
 However, area studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.

 Many SIAS graduates have also undertaken further research into subjects linked with area studies and have pursued successful careers in the academic world and education.